 A lifelong St. Paul resident who grew up in Frogtown, Her Cheng has seen University Avenue change quite a bit over the years.
 Now, he gets to see the corridor evolve from the cab of a light rail vehicle.

-Today, he stays focused by speaking out loud to himself as he moves the train into stations and through intersections.
-He also took a lot from resiliency training offered to frontline staff.
+Today, he stays focused by speaking out loud to himself as he pulls into stations and crosses through intersections.
+He was also impressed by resiliency training offered to frontline staff.
 “After that class, I felt a lot of relief,” he said.

 Looking forward, Her is interested in becoming the kind of instructor who helped him get his start.
 For now, though, he’s happy to have found a career that he enjoys and supports his family.